Study Board Guidelines

 Credits for article quizzes: Students will earn 1 Study Board credit for each quiz that they attempt and an additional 1 Study Board credit for each quiz that earns 70% or more.

 Credits for equivalent alternatives: Credits for any alternative to the studies or article quizzes will be determined in advance when the alternative assignment is approved.

 Failure to complete requirements: For students in PSYS 100 or PSY 100, failure to meet the research requirements fully and on time will result in a grade of Incomplete for the course.
 Completion of the Research Requirement has no bearing on the earned grade.
 The student must complete the required number of credits in order to have the appropriate letter grade assigned.
-The completion of remedial credits must be done in a timely manner and in accordance with the University's policy on Incompletes and Grade Changes.
+The completion of remedial credits must be completed by the 12th week of the subsequent full term (Fall or Spring).
+This is in accordance with the University's policy on Incompletes and Grade Changes.

 Courses other than PSYS 100 or PSY 100 using the Study Board: Other courses in the Department of Psychology or Psychological Sciences may, by the instructor's decision, include a research requirement.
 These requirements may be satisfied by participation in the Study Board.
 To do so, an instructor (in a course other than PSYS 100 or PSY 100) needs only to notify the Study Board Administrator prior to the start of the semester so that the course may be added to the Study Board.
 The number of required credits may vary depending on the instructor, but all other requirements and policies apply to students in these courses.